-The overall aim of this specialised practicum is for student-teachers to develop sustainable, context-appropriate, and effective approaches to classroom observation and professional learning.
+The overall aim of this specialized practicum is for student-teachers to develop sustainable, context-appropriate, and effective approaches to classroom observation and professional learning.
 They will have an opportunity to develop collaboration and leadership skills by forming enquiry teams to research, plan, teach, observe, and evaluate a 'research lesson'.
-This will emphasise an Active Learning approach and be thematically linked to the UN's Sustainable Development Goals (SDGs).
+This will emphasize an Active Learning approach and be thematically linked to the UN's Sustainable Development Goals (SDGs).
 As this second course in the practicum sequence occurs toward the end of the MA TESOL Program, student-teachers will have the opportunity to apply and further refine previously learnt pedagogical strategies, techniques, principles and practices.
 They will further build on the professional tools that were introduced in the first practicum, such as classroom observation, reflective practice, and implementation planning.
-In the specialised practicum, the focus will be on how to collect valid observational data and reliably analyse it; how to conduct constructive post-observation discussions; and the interrelationship between these.
+In the specialized practicum, the focus will be on how to collect valid observational data and reliably analyze it; how to conduct constructive post-observation discussions; and the interrelationship between these.
 Attention will be given to professional noticing and interthinking and their role in deepening interpretations and understandings of teaching.
-In the main course assignment, called the Research Lesson Paper, student-teachers articulate the rationale for their lesson plan, report on the research lesson and its outcomes, and explain how the enquiry process and/or its particulars (e.g., classroom practices, techniques, etc.) might be adapted to their school.
+In the main course assignment, called the Research Lesson Paper, student-teachers articulate the rationale for their lesson plan, report on the research lesson and its outcomes, and explain how the enquiry process and/or its particulars (e.g., classroom practices, techniques, etc.) might be adapted to their teaching context.

 Session Торіс Assigned Readings 1.
-Project Background, Scope, and Set-Up Lewis, C. C., & Tsuchida, I. (1999) Reynolds, E. (2016) Ito, H. (2017) 2.
-Collaborative Lesson Planning and Data Collection/ Analysis Methods Dörnyei, Z. (2007) Cohen, L., Manion, L., & Morrison, K. (2011) 3.
-Pilot Lesson, Discussion, and Revisions • Karlsen, A., & Helgevold, N. (2019) 4.
-Research Lesson and Feedback • Rock T. C., & Wilson, C. (2005) 5.
-Discussions, Reflections, and Contextualisation • Takahashi, A., & McDougal, T. (2016)
+Enquiry-based Teacher Development, • Lewis, C. C., & Tsuchida, I. (1999) 1.
+Active Learning, Teaching the UN SDGs, • Ito, H. (2017) and Project Scope and Set-up 2.
+Cooperative Learning, Collaborative • Dörnyei, Z. (2007) 4.
+Lesson Planning, and Classroom Data • Cohen, L., Manion, L., & Morrison, K. Collection/ Analysis Methods (2011) Maximizing the Effectiveness of • Karlsen, A., & Helgevold, N. (2019) 3.
+Post-observation Discussion, Pilot Lesson(s), Feedback, and Revisions 4 Refinements, Research Lesson(s), and • Rock T. C., & Wilson, C. (2005) 4.
+Feedback, Preliminary Data Analysis 5.
+Post-observation Discussion(s), and • Takahashi, A., & McDougal, T. (2016) 5.
+Contextualization, Research Lesson Paper